 Anyone 14 and older can participate.
 Through our relationship with Christmas in October, Resurrection has become a major force in helping elderly, disabled and veteran homeowners remain in their homes, this is accomplished with your help.
 Some of what will happen on October 14, 2017, is winterization, painting, yard cleaned up, and minor repairs.

 For questions about Christmas In October contact Stewart Curtright at (913) 544-0710, or email using the form below.

 All overnight trips require Safe Gatherings certification.
-We are currently working on more Fall & Winter trip dates, please check back for updates.
 If you are Safe Gatherings certified and interested in the Disaster Response Trip to Houston Texas Feb.
 4th-10th please fill out the trip application at the top of the page.

 Safe Gatherings is the United Methodist Church's Great Plains Annual Conference training for the protection of minors and vulnerable adults.
 This online course takes very little time but the background check can take several weeks to process.
 Learn more about the Safe Gatherings process and begin your certification here.